 As the chair of the College Bound Counseling office at Renaissance, I have decided to help raise money to mitigate this funding issue for Renaissance students.
 My goal is create seed money for an endowed scholarship.
 The scholarship will provide two students with the money to address a $2,000 to $5,000 gap in their financial aid award.
 This endowed scholarship will honor my two aunts, Vanya and Phyllis Cuffee.
 These two great women are natives of Springfield who devoted their lives to the betterment and education of young people.
 I can only hope to make one tiny portion of the contribution that Vanya and Phyllis made in their respective careers as a social worker and educator.
 My cousin Lisa D. Gray recently reflected on our aunts’ accomplishments: "Again, two sisters dedicated their lives to ensuring that kids of color can succeed.
 Phyllis taught high school for thirty years or more and Vanya placed more black children in adoptive homes than any other black social worker in Connecticut.” .

-I invite your pledges.
-I did run the NYC Marathon on November 3rd (day after my 50th —Help me help Renaissance students attend college.
+I invite your pledges as I prepare to run the NYC Marathon on November 3rd—Help me help Renaissance students attend college.